aws-samples/aws-vpc-traffic-mirroring-source-automation/README.md

 * **vpcId** (required for vpcs config): Id for the vpc where instances need to be set up with Traffic Mirroring
 * **subnetId** (required for subnet config): Id for the subnet where instances need to be set up with Traffic Mirroring
 * **tagList** (required for tag config): List of instance tags to be tracked for instances which need to be set up with Traffic Mirroring
-* **filterId** (required): Id for the Traffic Mirror Filter to be used for setting up Traffic Mirror Sessions
+* **filterID-web, filterID-app and filterID-db** (required): Id for the Traffic Mirror Filter to be used for setting up Traffic Mirror Sessions
-* **targetId** (optional): Id for the Traffic Mirror Target to be used for setting up Traffic Mirror Sessions
+* **targetID-azx** (required): Id for the Traffic Mirror Target to be used for setting up Traffic Mirror Sessions in a specific AZ ID.
-* **targetInstanceType** (optional): Instance type for the launch of EC2 instance whose ENI is used for setting up Traffic Mirror Targets
-* **targetInstanceAmi** (optional):  Instance AMI for the launch of EC2 instance whose ENI is used for setting up Traffic Mirror Targets
-* **targetSecurityGroupIds** (optional): List of security groups for the launch of EC2 instance whose ENI is used for setting up Traffic Mirror Targets
-* **targetSubnetId** (optional): Subnet ID for the launch of EC2 instance whose ENI is used for setting up Traffic Mirror Targets

 ------
 **NOTE**
 * At least one of the configuration i.e. tags/subnet/vpcs need to be defined for the application to work
-* You can chose to either specify an existing Traffic Mirror target(**targetId**) or you must provide properties(**targetInstanceType, targetInstanceAmi, targetSecurityGroupIds, targetSubnetId**) for creation of EC2 instances to host Traffic Mirror targets.
-* The field **targetSubnetId is optional** and if undefined would create the traffic mirroring target in the same subnet as the source instance.
 * There is a priority order associated with each of the configuration type. **Tagging configuration** gets evaluated before **subnet configuration** which gets evaluated before **VPC configuration**.
 ------